NREL/EnergyPlus/design/FY2020/NFP-LowTempRadSysSurfTempCtrl.md

 For the changes relating to surface temperature control, the approach here will be to add surface control by using either the inside surface face temperature or a temperature at some depth rather than the other temperature options.
 From there, the different radiant system models will use that to provide appropriate control for the system.
 As this is done, this portion of the control algorithm will be converted to a new subroutine since all three of the radiant system models use similar code to grab the appropriate temperature for control.

 The approach for dealing with the temperature internal to the radiant slab will be solved by using existing input.
 In the Construction:InternalSource input, the user already has the possibility to request a temperature at a particular location.
 This information will now also be used for control when the user picks the slab (interior) temperature as the controlling parameter.
 In addition, when the user requests a 2-D simulation of the radiant system, the temperature inside the slab will be changed.
 Currently, in the 2-D solution, the temperature is taken at the depth requested by the user but in line with the “source” point.
 The temperature used for control in practice is more aligned with the mid-point between tubing.
-So, the calculation of that internal temperature during a 2-D solution will be changed so that the temperature is at the depth requested but at the mid-point between the tubes rather than in line with them.
+However, given that users could desire to control on a temperature anywhere between the tubes and the mid-point, a new variable will be added to the input to give the user a chance to define the fractional distance between the tubing and the mid-point between the tubing for the temperature.
+While EnergyPlus, because of the grid system in the space space method, cannot get exactly to the correct position, it will pick the closest position based on the user input.
+So, the calculation of that internal temperature during a 2-D solution will be changed so that the temperature is at the depth requested and where the user requests (via a new Construction:InternalSource parameter).

 The approach to dealing with the on-off control is to relax the check on throttling range so that a throttling range can be less than 0.5 but no smaller than 0.0.
 If the throttling range is less than 0.5, a warning message will be produced and the simulation allowed to continue.
 There will have to be some additional code in the electric radiant system that avoids a divide by zero since in one place it divides by throttling range, but when the user picks a 0.0 throttling range, it can simply do a slightly modified sequence where the panel is either on or off which should be fairly straight forward.